TheRubick/devops-exercises/topics/shell/README.md

 </b></details>

 <details>
 <summary>Today we have tools and technologies like Ansible, Puppet, Chef, ...
-Why would someone still use shell scripting?</summary><br><b>
+Why would someone still use shell scripting? ✅</summary><br><b>

   * Speed
   * Flexibility